 Other webpages to include

-A blog is an excellent way to build organic traffic to your site, show expertise on a particular topic, and keep the content of your website fresh.
-Most website builders will give you the option to add a blog to your site, but you’ll want to make sure you have the time to learn the basics of adding and posting content before you commit to a regular content schedule.
+- Blog page: A blog is an excellent way to build organic traffic to your site, show expertise on a particular topic, and keep the content of your website fresh.

 After you’ve planned out your pages, you’re ready to choose a theme and start writing!